 Summer - growth period

-Spring & Summer are the active periods in the plumeria's cycle, it's the time to feed your plant with plenty of water, lots of sun light and the right fertilizer (low nitrogen and high phosphorous) is recommended, look in the fertilizer's label for a high middle number like 10-60-10, feeding it twice a month until Fall arrives.
+Spring & Summer are the active periods in the Plumeria's life cycle, it's the time to feed the plant with plenty of water, lots of sun light and the right fertilizer (low nitrogen and high phosphorous) is recommended, look in the fertilizer's label for a high middle number like 10 - 60 - 10, feeding it twice a month until Fall arrives.
 During overwhelming heat periods in the Summer daily watering maybe necessary, check the soil periodically making sure it's not bone dry, look for signs of distress in the plant, like limp leaves and desiccated branches.
 The proper care during this period will increase the blooming chances of the plant.
-Beginning of Spring is also the time to consider repotting, if the plant is out-growing its container.
+Beginning of Summer is also a time to consider repotting if the plant is out-growing its container.